-World Bicycle Day the United Nation’s attempt to recognize the vital importance of the bicycle across the globe.
+World Bicycle Day is the United Nation’s attempt to recognize the vital importance of the bicycle across the globe.
 The bike has helped many families across the world to get access to cheap and reliable transportation.
 It’s no wonder so many partake in the celebration and want to get the word out to others about this exciting and eventful day.

-Cycling is an environmentally sound, safe and healthy way to travel from A to B. It’s something that we need to do more of if we want to protect the world against the ravages of unsustainable CO2 production.
+Cycling is an environmentally sound, safe, and healthy way to travel from point A to B. It’s something that we need to do more of if we want to protect the world against the ravages of unsustainable CO2 production.
 It can save lives, help improve the environment, and support poverty reduction, and for these reasons, it deserves far more attention than it currently receives.

 History of World Bicycle Day

 The United Nations launched World Bicycle Day for several reasons.
 The first was to recognize the sheer transformative impact of the bicycle on society.
 Pedal cycles give even the poorest people in the world access to transport services.
 Bikes allow them to visit friends, collect water, and buy groceries.
-The bicycle is a long-serving mode of transportation which has helped practically every human community worldwide.
+The bicycle is a long-serving mode of transportation, which has helped practically every human community worldwide.
 All cultures and people alike can partake in the celebration and show their love for cycling.

 The third purpose is to highlight the fact that many cities ignore the needs of pedestrians and cyclists.
-Policymakers have a bias towards the motor vehicle, serving its needs instead of the needs of those using environmentally-sound alternatives.
+Policymakers have a bias towards the motor vehicle, serving its needs instead of using environmentally-sound alternatives.
 World Bicycle Day, therefore, is a chance to raise awareness of the benefits of cycling and promote measures to ensure better sharing of the roads.
 It’s a chance for people to demand improvements to road safety and cycling mobility through a change in policies and measurable activity that protects and promotes the safety of riders and pedestrians.

 Anyone can do their part and partake in the day by celebrating in unique and fun ways.
 First, you can donate to a cycle scheme.
 Many nonprofits are looking for ways to increase the number of bicycles that people use in developing countries.
-It’s seen as a cheap solution that makes transporting food and water around much more manageable.
+Many view it as a cheap solution that makes transporting food and water around much more manageable.